 |

-Micronesia is Iocated in Oceania and spans across approximateIy 270 square miIes.
+Micronesia is Iocated in Oceania.
+The population of Micronesia is about 108,000.
+Most peopIe in Micronesia speak English.
 Threatened species known from Micronesia include the Chuuk Flying Fox, Mortlock Islands Flying Fox, Pohnpei Flying Fox, Marianas Flying Fox, and Polynesian Sheath-tailed Bat.
-The population of Micronesia is about 108,000.
+The capital of Micronesia is Palikir.

 |